 Dyslexia is an impairment in the person’s ability to read, write, and spell.
 It is a common learning disability in children and lasts throughout life.
 The severity of dyslexia can vary from mild to severe.

 The causes of dyslexia are neurobiological (having to do with the way the brain is formed and how it functions) and genetic (passed down through families).
-Dyslexia may also occur due to other conditions, such as stroke .
+Dyslexia may also occur in people later in life due to other conditions, such as stroke.

 Copyright © Nucleus Medical Media, Inc.

 Symptoms may include difficulty in the following areas:

 You will be asked about you or your child’s symptoms and medical history.
 A physical exam will be done.
 It will include a hearing and vision test.
 You may then be referred to an expert in learning disabilities, such as a school psychologist, learning specialist, or neurologist (doctor who specializes in the nervous system) for additional testing.

 Additional tests may be done.
 These may include:

 Most people with dyslexia need help from a teacher, tutor, or other trained professional.
 Talk with the doctor and learning specialist about the best treatment plan for you or your child.
 Treatment options include: